carlosivanr/hugo_website/content/guides/surveys/2022-11-10-displaying-likert-style-responses/index.en.markdown

 ```

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-5-1.png" width="672" />
 Responses in this type of char can be double checked with a call to `tbl_likert()` from the {bstfun} package.
-However, note that the rounding between `tbl_liker()` and the ggplot call will be slightly off due to rounding error.
+However, note that the rounding between `tbl_likert()` and the ggplot call will be slightly off due to rounding error.

 ``` r
 data %>%